Pat Morita: Posthumous credits

 Roles created prior to his death were included in a few posthumous works.
-He voiced Master Udon in the SpongeBob SquarePants episode "Karate Island" (the episode was dedicated to his memory).
-He had a role in the independent feature film Only the Brave (2006), about the 442nd Regimental Combat Team, where he plays the father of lead actor (and director) Lane Nishikawa (the film included two other Karate Kid stars, Yuji Okumoto and Tamlyn Tomita).
-He also had roles in Act Your Age (2011), Royal Kill (2009), and Remove All Obstacles (2010).
+Morita voiced Master Udon in the SpongeBob SquarePants episode "Karate Island" (the episode was dedicated to his memory).
+He had a role in the independent feature film Only the Brave (2006), about the 442nd Regimental Combat Team, playing the father of lead actor (and director) Lane Nishikawa (the film included two other Karate Kid stars, Yuji Okumoto and Tamlyn Tomita).
+Morita also had roles in Act Your Age (2011), Royal Kill (2009), and Remove All Obstacles (2010).

 The fifth episode of the Netflix series Cobra Kai was dedicated in his memory.
 In-universe, Mr. Miyagi died on November 15, 2011, but is frequently referenced via archive footage from the original films.

-Morita's contributions to cinema and his legacy have been the subject of two documentaries including Pat Morita: Long Story Short and More Than Miyagi: The Pat Morita Story in which he appeared in archival footage.
+Morita's contributions to cinema and his legacy have been the subject of two documentaries including Pat Morita: Long Story Short and More than Miyagi, The Pat Morita Story in which he appeared in archival footage.